Updated: June 14, 2018

 - Reach out to an expert to replace the parts in your current AC system to help make it compatible with an approved air conditioner refrigerant.
 This is not what we recommend.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 The law doesn’t require you to replace your air conditioner.
-Ultimately, your AC will quit running and it will need to be replaced, and only R410a units will be available to buy.
+Eventually, your AC will stop working and it will need to be replaced, and only R410a units will be available to buy.

-The most straightforward option is to buy a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has several financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
-New AC equipment will also be more efficient and offer you superior comfort, helping to lower your energy costs.
+The best option is to purchase a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has many financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
+New AC equipment will also be more efficient and give you superior comfort, helping to decrease your energy costs.

-If you aren’t aware of what type of AC refrigerant your air conditioning system uses, we can help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what you can do.
+If you aren’t aware of what type of AC refrigerant your air conditioning system uses, let us help.
+Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what you can do.